matthewvrban2000/potential-disco/README.md

 # Installation:
 In order to run, the project requires ReactJS, react-router-dom, react-beautiful-dnd, JWT, Uvicorn, bcrypt, tortoise-orm, and pydantic.
-Once all dependencies are installed, run the backend using *uvicorn main:app* in the Backend directory, and the frontend using *npm start*
+Once all dependencies are installed, run the backend using *uvicorn main:app* in the Backend directory, then go into the Frontend directory and run *npm start*